mahlet aklu - program director, executive education

 Lisa Cox is the academic content producer for the Bloomberg Harvard City Leadership Initiative, where she works with faculty and staff to write, edit, and shepherd content—such as books, case studies, videos, and articles—through production and publication.

-Lisa has her B.S. from Cornell University and an M.A. in Journalism from the Harvard University School of Extension Studies.
+Lisa has a Bachelor of Science from Cornell University and a Master of Arts in Journalism from the Harvard University School of Extension Studies.

 warren dent - program manager, content & communications